vaibh1up/project_rmi688_fraud_pred/README.md

-# RMI688: Fraud Prediction Project (with Coding Agents)
+# RMI688: Fraud Prediction Project (with AI Coding Agents)

 Welcome!
 This project teaches you how to complete a real data science workflow using a coding agent (such as Codex or Claude Code) **even if you are new to programming**.